haven-jeon/KoNLP/etcs/KoNLP-API.md

 -----------

 function for extract Nouns from sentences.
-Internally, runs pos tagger and only select Noun from set.
+Internally, runs pos tagger and only select Nouns from set.

     library(KoNLP)